 The dough for gluten-free artisan rolls can be made with a stand mixer or by hand.
 If you use a stand mixer, please make sure to use the dough hook.
 If you choose to mix the dough by hand, make sure to blend all ingredients well.

-Step 1: Start by activating the yeast in the warm water.
+- Start by activating the yeast in the warm water.
 Warm the water in a small bowl in your microwave for 30-60 seconds.
-The temperature should be around 110F (No hotter than 115F or you will kill your yeast).
+The temperature should be around 110F (No hotter than 115F which will kill your yeast).
 I recommend using a digital thermometer to check the temperature.
 Sprinkle the active dry yeast and a generous pinch of sugar over the warmed water.
 Allow for it to sit for 10-15 minutes.
 Your yeast will be ready when it looks bubbly and frothy.
 IF your yeast is not bubbly and frothy after 10 minutes, it should not be used in any recipes

 Shaping and proofing of Gluten Free Artisan Bread Rolls

 Once the gluten free artisan bread roll dough has rested for 30 minutes, it is time to shape it into little buns.
-Make sure you start with a clean workspace and have your olive oil ready.

-Step 2: Using a kitchen scale, divide the dough into 6 equal pieces by weight.
+- Using a kitchen scale, divide the dough into 6 equal pieces by weight.
 Weigh the entire dough and divide it by 6.
 It should be around 100 grams per roll.

-I like to use my oven for this by preheating it for a few minutes until it’s around 100F (check your oven thermometer!!), TURN OFF and place the tray of gf bread rolls in the oven.
-Depending on how warm your kitchen/proofing environment is, this can take anywhere from 30-60 minutes.
+- I like to use my oven for this by preheating it for a few minutes until it’s around 100F (check your oven thermometer!!), TURN OFF and place the tray of gf bread rolls in the oven.
+Depending on how warm your kitchen/proofing environment is, this can take anywhere from 45 - 75 minutes.

 Cornstarch Glaze for Rustic Crust